MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

               "remainder" : "9999", - the size of the last block.
               "number"    : "9999", - which block is this.
           }
-          "oldname" : oldname string, - used in file renaming.
-          "newname" : newname string  - used in file renaming.
           "atime" : date string - last access time of a file (optional) "mtime" : date string - last modification time of a file (optional) "mode"  : mode string - permission bits (optional)